priyankamadhwal/Two-Pass-Assembler/README.md

 # TWO PASS ASSEMBLER- 8086

-This	is	an	implementation	of	the	first	pass	of	a	two-pass	assembler	for **Intel	8086	Microprocessor** .
-It	builds	the	Symbol	Table	for	a	 **.asm** file of	an	assembly	program.
+This	is	an	implementation	of	a	two-pass	assembler	for **Intel	8086	Microprocessor** .
+It	builds	the	Symbol	Table and Assembler Listing	for	a	 **.asm** file of	an	assembly	program.

 ## Getting	Started